dashhive/crowdnode.js/cli/README.md

 - Generate a new staking key, or Import from an existing wallet
 - Load the key with Dash
 - Sign up & Accept the CrowdNode's Terms
--
+- Deposit
-You can use an existing key, or generate a new one just for CrowdNode. \
+- Withdrawal and Transfer at any time

-(I recommend printing a Paper Wallet (WIF QR) and sticking it in your safe)
+Note: I recommend printing a Paper Wallet (WIF QR) and putting it your safe.

-You can preload your staking key with the amount you wish to stake, or deposit when prompted via

-- QR Code
-- Dash URL
-- or Payment Address

-You will be given these options whenever the existing balance is low.

 0. Generate or Import a **permanent** staking key:
    ```bash